9 Best Cocktails Bars in Mexico City

 Licoreria Limantour

-Once we took our first sip of our cocktail, we could immediately see why it was ranked #4 on the World's 50 Best Bars list.
+Once we took our first sip of our cocktail, we could immediately see why it was ranked #7 on the World's 50 Best Bars list.
 These cocktails may look simple, but their flavours are unbelievably complex, changing throughout each sip.
 We can't wait to go back to try more.

-Although the decor isn't as cool as some of the other bars in the city, the passionate bartenders and energetic crowd more than make up for it.
+Although the decor isn't as cool as some of the other bars in the city, the passionate bartenders and energetic crowd more than makeup for it.
 Reserve your table online far in advance.

 Location: Av. Álvaro Obregón 106, Roma Norte